browserslist/browserslist/README.md

 [Can I Use]:                                 http://caniuse.com/

 ## Tools

 * [browserslist-useragent] check browser by user agent string to match Browserslist target browsers query.
+* Run `npx browserslist` in your project directory to see project’s target browsers.
+This CLI tool is built-in and available in any project with Autoprefixer.

 [browserslist-useragent]: https://github.com/pastelsky/browserslist-useragent